dastal/ASP_dotNET_Core_Tutorial/README.md

 # ASP_dotNET_Core_Tutorial
 ASP.NET Core Tutorial

-A tutorial I did in an internship to get used to ASP.Net Core using razor pages.
+A tutorial I did in an internship to get used to ASP.NET Core using razor pages.

+IDE: Visual Studio 2019
+Project: ASP.NET Core Web Application